 There is much confusion around this topic so let’s put the record straight 23/08/18.
-The MHRA (medicines and healthcare regulatory agency) made it clear in October 2016 that all companies selling cbd as a medicine must be licensed and gave them until December 2016 to sell out of their products.
+The MHRA (Medicines and healthcare regulatory agency) made it clear in October 2016 that all companies selling cbd as a medicine must be licensed and gave them until December 2016 to sell out of their products.

-No wonder the legal status of cbd in the UK is unclear, at the moment it is legal to purchase cbd products produced in the USA and Europe but the home office won’t grant UK licences to grow the same plants.??????
+No wonder the legal status of cbd in the UK is unclear, at the moment it is legal to purchase cbd products produced in the USA and Europe but the home office won’t grant UK licenses to grow the same plants.??????

 No medical claims can be made around cbd or even hinted at, no advertising of how it can treat said ailment or advice on dosage for certain ills.
 But let’s be honest about this everyone knows their own reasons for purchasing cbd and it’s usually to help fix a medical issue !!!

-Fortunately cbd does not attract the stigma that cannabis does, mainly due to the fact that cbd is administered via drops underneath the tongue rather than smoked in a joint.
+Fortunately, cbd does not attract the stigma that cannabis does, mainly due to the fact that cbd is administered via drops underneath the tongue rather than smoked in a joint.

-When being supplied by a CTA registered company consumers can be sure that all products are 100% legal and accurately labelled and described.
+When being supplied by a CTA registered company consumers can be sure that all products are 100% legal and accurately labeled and described.
 CBD is not a controlled drug and does not appear in any of classifications or schedules to the Misuse of drugs act 1971.